Contact us to see

 Counselling for Carers

-Caring for someone, especially someone that you love, can be both physically and emotionally challenging.
+The role of caring for someone, especially a family member, can be both physically and emotionally challenging.
 It is therefore often the case that carers need support themselves, often in the form of counselling in order to continue to provide care to their loved one without that care having a detrimental impact on their own physical and mental health.

 Contact us to see

-Do you feel overwhelmed by the responsibilities of caring?
+Do you feel overwhelmed by the responsibilities of being a carer?
 Do you find yourself resenting either the task of caring and/or the person that you care for?
 Do you always feel tired?
 Do you often feel like you need a break?
 Do you often feel like you would like to be doing something different and then feel guilty about this?
 Have you stopped looking after yourself as you used to?
 Do you feel anxious or depressed either some of the time or most of the time?
-Do you feel isolated from others?x
+Do you feel isolated from others?

 A Recent Testimonial